GenomicsStandardsConsortium/mixs/src/docs/schema_element_deprecation_guide.md

 \*\* note: For a deprecated class, references could be in the `is_a` or `mixin` elements of another class, or in the `domain` or `range` elements of an existing slot.
 For deprecated slots, check all classes that reference that slot, etc.

-#### TODO - section on updating the portal schema in the context of deprecation